exyte/Grid/README.md

  <img align="right" width="31%" height="31%" src="https://github.com/exyte/Grid/raw/media/Assets/contentMode-animation.gif"/>

  #### Fill
-Default.
-In this mode grid view tries to fill the entire space provided by the parent view by its content.
+*Default.* In this mode, grid view tries to fill the entire space provided by the parent view with its content.
 Grid tracks that orthogonal to the grid flow direction (growing) are implicitly assumed to have [.fr(1)](#flexible-sized-track-frn) size.

 ```swift
 @State var contentMode: GridContentMode = .scroll